Funding

 Applications accepted all year round

 Applications are invited for a self-funded, 3 year full-time or 6 year part-time PhD project.
-The PhD will be based in the School of Mechanical and Design Engineering and will be supervised by Dr David Sanders and Dr Giles Tewkesbury.
+The PhD will be based in the School of Electrical and Mechanical Engineering and will be supervised by Dr David Sanders and Dr Giles Tewkesbury.

 Research will be based on years of work by the Systems Engineering Research Group into robots and automated guided vehicles and will support an EPSRC project and funding coming on stream in January 2019.